 Cal Poly will accept petitions and bylaw submissions during the following dates:

 |Fall 2021||Monday, September 20, 2021||Friday, October 15, 2021|

 |Winter 2022||Monday, January 3, 2022||Friday, January 28, 2022|

 |Spring 2022||Monday, March 28, 2022||Friday, April 22, 2022|

 Petitions and bylaws must be submitted on or prior to the last day to submit for consideration during that quarter.
 Submission timelines allow the Clubs & Organizations Office to investigate petitions and bylaws prior to an evaluation by the Recognized Student Organization (RSO) Petition Committee on the last week of each quarter.

 Register the Organization

-If your Petition for University Recognition and bylaws are in order, you will receive an email notification to have your president, treasurer, and advisor complete the training.
+If the committee determines your Petition for University Recognition and bylaws are in order, you will receive an email notification to have your president, treasurer, and advisor complete the training.

 For additional step-by-step instructions on what is involved in starting a new Cal Poly club, see the Cal Poly RSO Handbook